 The lingering impact of Covid-19

-While society has “opened up” considerably since lockdown was lifted in summer, there is still some reticence over mixing in large crowds – sales shopping being a case in point.
+While society has “opened up” considerably since the lockdown was lifted in the summer, there is still some reticence over mixing in large crowds – sales shopping being a case in point.

 With retailers safeguarding their staff, as well as trying to second guess consumer behaviour, many are deciding to give Black Friday a miss in-store this year.
 According to research by Emarsys, 46% of global retailers will not be running in-store promotions this Black Friday.

 Black Friday has become a big deal for retailers over the last eight years, presenting an opportunity not only to bolster turnover but also to attract new customers and build brand loyalty.
 That opportunity will still be there this year; it’s just a question of how best to embrace it.

 The uncertainty over stocking up and staffing up, together with the threat of Covid-19, looks set to reduce Black Friday activities in-store to a fraction of their pre-pandemic levels.
 As we saw last year, Black Friday can work very successfully as an online event, although the constraints on personalised advertising will give retailers something new to think about.

 As Black Friday approaches, the signs are that it will be much less of a spike this year and that the focus for retailers will be on re-establishing stability and consistency over the Christmas period.